 10.1 Except as otherwise provided in this Agreement, all terms, conditions, warranties, undertakings, inducements or representations whether express, implied, statutory or otherwise relating in any way to the provision of the Services or to this Agreement are excluded to the fullest extent permitted by law.

-10.2 Without limiting the generality of Clause 10.1, except where this Agreement provides otherwise, BMT’s total liability for any claim for loss, damage or expense incurred or suffered by the Client, whether arising under or in connection with or incidental to this Agreement, including the performance or non-performance of BMT’s obligations under this Agreement or anything incidental to it, and whether by way of indemnity, by statute, in tort (for negligence or otherwise) or on any other basis in law or in equity will be limited to the total Fees paid by the Client for the Services provided by BMT to the Client under this Agreement preceding the date on which the loss, damage or expense arose.
+10.2 Without limiting the generality of Clause 10.1, and except where this Agreement provides otherwise, BMT’s total liability for all claims, losses, damages or expenses (each a “Claim”), under or in connection with or incidental to this Agreement, including the performance or non-performance of BMT’s obligations under this Agreement or anything incidental to it, whether by way of indemnity, and whether in contract, statute, tort (for negligence or otherwise) or any other cause of action will be limited to the total Fees paid by the Client for the Services provided by BMT to the Client under this Agreement immediately preceding the date on which the Claim arose.

-10.4 The Client must not commence proceedings against any of BMT’s Personnel in respect of the facts, matters or circumstances giving rise to any loss, damage or expense under Clause 10.2 and this Clause 10.3 may be pleaded in bar to any such proceedings.
+10.4 The Client must not commence proceedings against any of BMT’s Personnel in respect of the facts, matters or circumstances giving rise to any Claim referred to in Clause 10.2 and this Clause 10.4 may be pleaded in bar to any such proceedings.